 Abstract

 This report describes an experience of the first international health for peace conference held in November 2018 in Shiraz University of Medical Sciences.
-This paper discusses the panel on peace education in medical and paramedical schools and the way for future.
+This paper discusses the panel on peace education in medical and paramedical schools and the way for the future.

-Keywords: Curriculum, Education, Peace
+Keywords: Curriculum, Education, Medical, social justice

 Introduction